-The Office of Student Accounts, located on the first floor in North College, is responsible for billing and collecting payment for all student charges.
-Wesleyan maintains a single account for each student to which all charges for the tuition, student activity fee, green fund fee, and Residential Comprehensive Fee are posted.
+The Student Accounts Office, located on the first floor in North College, is responsible for billing and collecting payment for all student charges.
+Wesleyan maintains a single account for each student to which all charges for the tuition, student activity fee, green fund fee, Residential Comprehensive Fee and health insurance fee (if applicable) are posted.
 Other charges such as music lessons, bookstore charges, various fines, and damage fees also appear on the Student Account.
 Credits appear on the Student Account for scholarships, loans, enrollment deposits, and cash payments.